DeGraciaMathieu/justanothertechblog.fr/_posts/2020-09-12-why-app-key.md

 C’est aux développeurs de gérer ce besoin… et la documentation n’est pas forcément très loquace sur la marche à suivre.

-Seule véritable information, on apprend que la méthode `Auth::attempt()`, permettant d'authentifier un utilisateur, procedera à un hash du password submit pour le comparer avec celui présent en base de données.
+On apprend depuis la documentation que la méthode `Auth::attempt()`, permettant d'authentifier un utilisateur, procedera à un hash du password submit pour le comparer avec celui présent en base de données.

 > The attempt method accepts an array of key / value pairs as its first argument.
 The values in the array will be used to find the user in your database table.
 If the user is found, **the hashed password stored in the database will be compared with the password value passed** to the method via the array.

-Pour comprendre ce qui se passe, nous allons retracer le code utilisé lors d'une tentative d'authentification pour comprendre comment Laravel hash un password.
+Pour comprendre ce qui se passe, nous allons retracer le code utilisé lors d'une tentative d'authentification pour déterminer comment Laravel hash un password.

 ## Comprendre l'authentification